tatiana-stukan/minesweeper/README.md

-Minesweeper game written with pygame together with [krolikladoshka](https://github.com/krolikladoshka)
+Minesweeper game written using pygame together with [krolikladoshka](https://github.com/krolikladoshka)
 ### Instruction:
 Opening the cell - left mouse button.\
 Check the box - right mouse button.
 If you press the right mouse button again, a question mark will be placed.\